belovedpearl/Historic_Center_Quiz_PP2/README.md

 ---

 Logo opens up to the opening page.
-Buttons are used to move across different section of the page.
+Buttons are used for easy navigation across different section of the application.

-* Services section

-   This introduces the user to garden standard practices and easy access with links connecting its providers.
-* Blog Section

-   This section provides users with gardening updates.
-I have designed all links to open in a new tab.

-* Contact Us

-   This is included to provide easy contact to the providers.

 ---